Caring for your oak staircase

 Your stairs receive a lot of wear and tear so it keeps your staircase looking good, it helps to reduce the build up of grit and dust, which can cause damage over time.
 This can be done with regular brushing or vacuuming of the treads and by wiping the stringers and balustrade with a clean, damp cloth (avoiding any cleaning agents or solvents which can damage the lacquer) and drying with a soft, dry cloth.
 Handrails should also be wiped down with a clean cloth to reduce the build of dirt and grease from hands.

 Please take when mopping floors at the base of the stairs as the cleaning fluids, dirt and the abrasive act of mopping can damage the lacquer or paint at the base of the stairs.

 Glass balustrades can be cleaned like any other glass in your home.
 Remember, glass is for looking through, not looking at.
 That said, you’ll be sure to want it looking clear and smear free.
 Take care to ensure any glass cleaning liquid does not overspray or drip onto the wood as this could cause damage to the lacquer.
 You may also choose to remove rings and bracelets to reduce the chances of scratching the glass while cleaning.

 Sunlight and your stairs

-Many woods such as oak can change colour with age and can be bleached by the ultraviolet rays of direct sunlight.
-These are not faults but just a natural properties of wood.
+Many kinds of wood such as oak can change colour with age and can be bleached by the ultraviolet rays of direct sunlight.
+These are not faults but just natural properties of wood.
 It is best to mitigate against this with blinds or curtains where possible.
 If you have ornaments or other objects placed on the surface of the wood, ensure they are moved periodically and carefully into a different position to avoid discolouration in the shape of the object in the surface.